Customary and Traditional Muskoxen Hunt

 Muskoxen are an important subsistence species.
 Beyond providing a large amount of quality meat, the qiviut (undercoat) is used to make warm hats, scarves, and other clothing.
 Qiviut is considered the warmest fiber, softer than cashmere and warmer than wool.
 Qiviut can be obtained through the harvesting of a muskox or by gathering it in the tundra after shedding.

-This year there is two bull permits in Cape Krusenstern National Monument.
-The season runs from Aug 1-March 15.
-There are a total of three federal permits issued at this time.The other permit is for a bull in Noatak.
+This year there are five permits for one bull muskox in Cape Krusenstern National Monument.
+The season runs from Aug 1, 2026-March 15, 2027.
+There are a total of eight federal permits issued at this time.The other permits are for a bull in Noatak.
 For state Tier II permits please contact the Kotzebue ADFG office.

 Each year residents of specific communities with customary and traditional use of muskox in the parklands can apply for a permit.
 To do so: